 What Will You Study

-Taught by academics/scholars highly rated for both teaching and research, your degree course focuses on the analysis of contemporary and historical English.
+Taught by academics and scholars highly rated for both teaching and research, your degree course focuses on the analysis of contemporary and historical English.

-If you’re taking our Study Abroad degree, you’ll spend this year at one of our partner universities wher you will move onto core subjects such as English Sounds and Structures.
+If you’re taking our Study Abroad degree, you’ll spend this year at one of our partner universities where you will move onto core subjects such as English Sounds and Structures.

 At Lancaster, we offer you a range of exciting options for the second and third year of your degree, such as Discourse Analysis; Stylistics; Forensic Linguistics; Language in the Workplace, Contemporary Methods in English Language Studies.

 In your final year, you'll undertake a Dissertation research project, which enables you to independently explore a topic that is especially interesting or relevant to your career, overseen by a staff member in that area.